whaynes/STCW23/jekyll/assessments/Deck/OICNW-3-1K.md

 ### Condition

-{{ "On an operational radar or radar simulator that meets the standards of 33 CFR 164.38 and other applicable national and international performance standards, set on the 12 mile scale in relative motion north up mode, with aids to navigation and a coastline displayed on the display." | markdownify }}
+On an operational radar or radar simulator that meets the standards of 33 CFR 164.38 and other applicable national and international performance standards, set on the 12 mile scale in relative motion north up mode, with aids to navigation and a coastline displayed on the display.

 ### Performance requirement